myerberg/myerberg.github.io/AdvancedDataScience/PivotTables/README.md

 ## 5. Sorting to Identify Best-Selling Category and Top Salesperson:

-- Click on any number in the "Sum of Total Sale" column.
+- Click on any number in the "Sum of Total Sale" column that corresponds to a sales category.
-- Go to the "Data" tab, and use the "Sort Largest to Smallest" feature.
+- Go to the "Data" tab, select Sort & Filter, and choose the "Descending" feature.
+Select OK.

 <div class="centered-content" style="text-align:center;">
 <img src="https://myerberg.github.io/assets/images/DataSet_1_Step_5.0" width="500" />